zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 Note that the denominator is positive only if $\small \eta_t > \eta_v$, which has an obvious effect on the direction of $\small \bm{m}$.

 Let us return to Eqn.
 12 and 14.
-Upon close examination, the visibility terms (and the vector area $\small \bm{m} dA$) are the only ones that explicitly depend on the position $\small \bm{p}$.
+Upon close examination, the visibility terms (and the vector differential area $\small \bm{m} dA$) are the only ones that explicitly depend on the position $\small \bm{p}$.
 Intuitively, that is because visibility is a non-local property -- it connects a point to the entire surface.

 We can evaluate both of these equations numerically by breaking the microsurface into the individual microfacets and sorting the latter by their orientation.
 For a fixed view direction $\small \bm{v}$, a group of microfacets with the same normal $\bm{m}$ will also share the values of $\small F$ and $\small L$.
 During the final step, we must calculate the total visible area of the microfacets within each group.